andrewt3000/generalStore/README.md

 General Store (GS) implements a [mobx](https://github.com/mobxjs/mobx) store that intgrates with [General EndPoint](https://github.com/andrewt3000/generalEndPoint).
 GS contains an observable property named data, and several actions which are documented below.
 GS is injected into data-aware General Components.

-When adding a new table add it to the data object in general.js and to the default object in models.js.
-Add fields and an array reference to child tables.
+When adding a new table to the database:
+1) Add the table to the data object in general.js
+2) Add the table to the default object in models.js.
+\*Add an array reference to child tables from the parent.

 | Method | General EndPoint call | Description | Data changed
 | --- | --- | --- | -- |